 The thrash movement took rock music to a new level of heaviness, but it didn’t take long for metal guitarists to push things even further.
 The American death metal movement began in the ‘80s.
 In the ‘90s it was a welcome sanctuary for metal fans who saw many of their favorite thrash and classic metal bands on the decline during the grunge years.

 If Tony Iommi is the godfather of heavy metal guitar with Black Sabbath, Chuck Schuldiner is the godfather of death metal with his iconic band Death.
 Bands like Deicide, Morbid Angel and Obituary soon followed, marking another metal movement in the United States, this time centering on the Tampa, Florida, area.

 Death was a heavy band, and Schuldiner’s vocal style, while unique at the time, obviously influenced a lot of metal vocalists in the years to come.
 But Death also featured a progressive style and very creative songwriting.
-Personally, I had the privilege of seeing them in a small club during their Symbolic tour, and they were an amazing live band as well.
+Personally, I had the privilege of seeing them in a small club during their Symbolic tour and can say they were an amazing live band as well.

 Schuldiner passed away in 2001 at the age of 34 due to a brain tumor.
 He launched a genre, influenced thousands and left us with seven classic albums.

 If you’re like me, smoke probably comes out of your ears whenever Kurt Cobain is mentioned on one of those "best guitar player" lists, ahead of more competent players.